 - First time buyers’ relief including the case of someone who has acquired a property before, but when acquired it was not suitable for use as a dwelling.

-- What HMRC guidance is relevant when looking at whether a property counts as mixed use, especially whether the land with it counts as the “garden and grounds” of the dwelling (making reference to the updated section in HMRC’s manual on 25 June 2019).
+- Which HMRC guidance is relevant when looking at whether a property counts as mixed use, especially whether the land with it counts as the “garden and grounds” of the dwelling (making reference to the updated section in HMRC’s manual on 25 June 2019).

 - The interpretation of provisions which are intended to prevent the avoidance of tax.